What is Trazodone?

-Trazodone is an antidepressant medication that is also sometimes used off-label for the treatment of insomnia and as an adjunctive treatment for schizophrenia.
-The drug was formerly available as Oleptro and Desyrel, but both brands are now discontinued.
+Trazodone is an antidepressant medication that has several off-label uses, including the treatment of insomnia, anxiety, bulimia, Alzheimer’s disease, and even substance abuse treatment.1 The drug was formerly available as Oleptro and Desyrel, but both brands are now discontinued.2

-The drug should only be taken as prescribed and under the supervision of a trained medical professional.
+The drug should only be taken as prescribed by a medical professional.
 This is especially important for the younger population of trazodone users.
-The US National Library of Medicine (NLM) warns that taking trazodone may actually increase suicidal thoughts and tendencies in some people, especially in children, adolescents, and young adults under the age of 25, and it can have unpredictable effects on a person’s mental health status.
-Increased risk of suicidal ideation also occurs any time the dose is increased, so those who are misusing the drug may be in greater danger.
-Always report any suicidal thoughts to your physician, and seek emergency help if you have immediate thoughts of attempting suicide.
+The U.S. National Library of Medicine (NLM) warns that taking trazodone may actually increase suicidal thoughts and tendencies in some people, especially in children, adolescents, and young adults under the age of 25, and it can have unpredictable effects on a person’s mental health status.
+An increase in suicidal ideation could also occur any time the dose is increased, so those who are misusing the drug may be in greater danger.6 Always report any suicidal thoughts to your physician, and seek emergency help if you have immediate thoughts of attempting suicide.

-The FDA lists the following potential effects of a trazodone overdose:
+The following are potential signs of a trazodone overdose:9

 - Priapism (erection that is prolonged and usually without sexual arousal)

 Trazodone can also cause hyponatremia (low sodium in the blood that can lead to difficulty walking/feeling unsteady, headache, confusion, troubles concentrating, weakness, and memory issues), as well as a very dangerous condition called serotonin syndrome, which is characterized by significantly severe symptoms such as hallucinations, agitation, rapid heartbeat, changes in mental status, coordination problems, dizziness, gastrointestinal distress, rapid heart rate, delirium, and seizures.9,11